janogonzalez/janogonzalez.github.io/_posts/2013-10-03-about-women-in-tech.markdown

 first met her.
 It's like if in our field women need to do extra effort to be recognized as valuable members of a team.

-An of course there is the problem that almost **every women** I have met in my life has dealt with a stalker, feeling threatened by groups of men yelling nasty stuff to them, having her ass grabbed by a random stranger in the street or being assaulted in even more horrifying ways.
+And of course there is the problem that almost **every women** I have met in my life has dealt with a stalker, feeling threatened by groups of men yelling nasty things at them, having her ass grabbed by a random stranger in the street or being assaulted in even more horrifying ways.

 While I can empathize with that I really **don't know** how it feels to be a